 How to get there?

-Bohol Bee Farm is less than 30 minutes away from Tagbilaran City and is very accessible via private or public vehicle.
+Bohol Bee Farm is less than 30 minutes away from Tagbilaran City and is very accessible via private or public vehicles.
 If on a commute, buses or jeepneys are available at Dao Bus Terminal but the easiest way would be via tricycle or motorcycle.

 BOHOL BEE FARM TOUR